Amazon Advertising Bible: ins and outs from a PPC evangelist

 A Sponsored Display campaign with Views remarketing selected is run automatically by Amazon AI.

 You have less personalized optimization options.
-You just have to trust the algorithm.
+Work with bids.

 Eventually, you can pause an audience if there is continuous bad performance.